Field Trips & Visits to Ney On-Site

 We do not require a deposit at this time.
 If a cancellation request is made more than two weeks before the program date, you will not be charged.
 If a cancellation request is made fewer than two weeks before the scheduled visit, a $50 service and staff time fee will be processed.
 If the cancellation is made fewer than 48 hours before the visit, you will be charged in full for the field trip.

 Ney Nature Center reserves the right to cancel field trips as needed, due to staffing issues, weather, building maintenance, etc. If we cancel the program, you will not be charged.
-We recommend choosing a rain date in case the weather threatens your visit so you can reschedule and not have to cancel altogether.

 Do you have a COVID-19 policy?